SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-03-10-getting-started-with-monogame-using-visual-studio.markdown

 There are those who then also like to go even lower but we shall not mention such things so as not to scare the birds, lest they fly away.

-> **My advice (as ever) has always been to choose what is the right fit for YOU and go with it.&nbsp; If you end up getting lost, then try something else until you find the right home for YOU.**
+> **My advice (as ever) has always been to choose what is the right fit for YOU and go with it.
+If you end up getting lost, then try something else until you find the right home for YOU.**

 Game Development is a very personal thing and the tool you choose should be your choice!

-&nbsp;

 * * *